Refer to the SEDAR+ System Status page for operating hours.

-What will be the fee payment options in SEDAR+?
+What are the fee payment options in SEDAR+?

-After launch, each organization will set up a single pre-authorized debit (PAD) account on their SEDAR+ account.
+Each organization must set up a single Pre-Authorized Debit (PAD) account on their SEDAR+ account.
 Since filing fees must be paid when the filing is submitted, each SEDAR+ account must have one PAD account on file to submit their first filing.

 The combination of one SEDAR+ account for each filing organization, one PAD for each SEDAR+ account and automatic fee calculation and EFT payment may lead to some internal process changes for filing agents who file on behalf of multiple clients.

-No. After SEDAR+ goes live on June 13, 2023, each filing organization will set up a single pre-authorized debit (PAD) account on their SEDAR+ account.
+No. Each filing organization must set up a single Pre-Authorized Debit (PAD) account on their SEDAR+ account.
 Since filing fees must be paid when the filing is submitted, each SEDAR+ account must have one PAD account on file to submit their first filing.

 This single account will be used for payment when filings are submitted, whether an organization is filing for itself or on behalf of issuer clients or investment funds.

-SEDAR+ will automatically calculate system fees, jurisdiction (regulatory) fees and any late fees associated with filing.
+SEDAR+ automatically calculates system fees, jurisdiction (regulatory) fees and any late fees associated with filing.
 This feature eliminates the need for regulators to validate fees or make corrections to manually calculated fees.

 To automate these calculations, SEDAR+ requires more information in issuer profiles and throughout the filing process.
-This means some of the fields that are currently optional in SEDAR will be mandatory in SEDAR+.
+This means some of the fields that were optional in SEDAR are mandatory in SEDAR+.

 There are some known instances where the system is not calculating fees accurately.
 There are limited instances where the system is overcharging or undercharging fees.
 We have developed a workaround for each instance and have FAQs about them.